Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/manual/connectedComponent.rst

 Profiling
 =========

-The connected component is validated on Alveo U250 board at 280MHz frequency.
+The connected component is validated on an AMD Alveo |trade| U250 board at 280MHz frequency.
-The hardware resource utilization and benchmark results are shown in the two tables below.
+The hardware resource utilization and benchmark results are shown in the following tables.

 .. table:: Table 1 Hardware resources
     :align: center